 Members of the East of England Agricultural Society, enjoy a number of benefits including free or discounted entry to many of our events.
 By becoming a member you are also helping us support our charitable objectives.

 Anyone interested in supporting the Society’s objectives is welcomed into membership and will find many and varied ways of getting involved in all we do.

 Events outside of the charitable remit are delivered via the Society’s events company, Peterborough Arena, and the website can be found here.
+Profits raised by Peterborough Arena are fed back into the society to help us achieve our charitable objectives.
 The Arena website reveals the many events held at the Showground including a number geared to the agricultural sector.